haverford-cs/project-aishtiaque-rgerhard-rhernande1/README.md

 Our goal is to implement a machine learning model to predict a chosen company's stock price the day after a chosen date, based on the stock's historical data.

+#### Dataset
-The dataset we are using is the
+The dataset we are using is the [Huge Stock Market Dataset](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs) from Kaggle.
+This dataset provides CSVs containing open, high, low, and closing prices as well as volume of stocks from numerous companies till November 11, 2017.